-- 1. the International Programme running from group 1 7.
+- 1.the International Programme running from group 1 7.
 This prepares for international secondary education starting at the age of 11.
 Most learning is in English and approximately 15% in Dutch to allow students to integrate in Dutch society - 2. the Dutch Enrichment Programme (DEP), an alternative additional programme for our upper primary running from group 6 8.
 This prepares for secondary education in the Netherlands starting at the age of 12.
 Learning is in English and Dutch, gradually more Dutch is added with an academic focus

-We believe great learning takes you to places beyond your wildest imagination. and starts with "I wonder...".
+We believe great learning takes you to places beyond your wildest imagination and starts with "I wonder...".
 Our slogan "Bringing out your inner magic" reflects this.
 We provide a positive, meaningful, and challenging learning environment in which children use imagination and creativity to explore the rapidly changing world enabling them to become responsible learners, communicators, collaborators, and respectful global citizens.

 We hope to build and maintain a good relationship with you as a parent in order to ensure that you and your child(ren) are able to fully integrate within our school community.
-We will keep you up-to-date with your child's learning and school.
-You will also be invited to join us for several activities throughout the year.

-Welcome to Optimist International School and we wish all children, parents and teachers a very good and successful school year!
+We will keep you up-to-date with your child's learning and school matters through our communication and inviting you for several activities throughout the year.
+We wish all children, parents and teachers a very good and successful school year!